Telnet: Security vulnerabilities

 Extensions to Telnet provide Transport Layer Security (TLS) security and Simple Authentication and Security Layer (SASL) authentication that address the above concerns.
 However, most Telnet implementations do not support these extensions; and they do not address other vulnerabilities such as parsing the banner information.
+Telnet over VPN is a viable option if SSHv2 is not supported, or a VPN is already used to securely tunnel other application data to the remote network the Telnet server is present in.
+However, precautions must be taken: ideally the VPN should terminate on the Telnet server itself, unless the LAN has additional security measures against eavesdropping and modification by other devices such as additional encryption and/or VLANs.
+This is because Telnet traffic leaves the VPN server in its insecure plaintext form after it is decrypted.
+The VPN software should be a trusted one that is heavily audited (e.g. OpenVPN, WireGuard, IPsec), using preferably certificate-based/public key mutual authentication.

 IBM 5250 or 3270 workstation emulation is supported via custom telnet clients, TN5250/TN3270, and IBM i systems.
 Clients and servers designed to pass IBM 5250 data streams over Telnet generally do support SSL encryption, as SSH does not include 5250 emulation.
-Under IBM i (also known as OS/400), port 992 is the default port for secured telnet.
+Under IBM i (also known as OS/400), port 992 is the default port for TelnetS (Telnet over SSL/TLS).

 Uses

 Historical uses

 Historically, Telnet provided access to a command-line interface on a remote host.
 However, because of serious security concerns when using Telnet over an open network such as the Internet, its use for this purpose has waned significantly in favor of SSH.
 The usage of Telnet for remote management has declined rapidly, especially on the public Internet, in favor of the Secure Shell (SSH) protocol.
 SSH provides much of the functionality of telnet, with the addition of strong encryption to prevent sensitive data such as passwords from being intercepted, and public key authentication, to ensure that the remote computer is actually who it claims to be.